 When do I need permission to text someone?
 How do I know I really have permission?
 Are they contacts or subscribers!?

-Did you know that you must legally obtain permission to send a text message to a mobile device?
+Did you know that you must legally obtain prior express consent to send a marketing or promotional text message to a mobile device?

 The latest edition of the CTIA’s Best Practices Guide for SMS Marketing and Communications, released on January 19, 2017, places an additional degree of emphasis on consent and TCPA compliance.